zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 #### Linux

 As I mentioned before, on Linux, `DateTime.UtcNow` uses the [gettimeofday](http://man7.org/linux/man-pages/man2/gettimeofday.2.html) function.
-There are a lot of interesting posts in the internet about how it's work (see the [Links](#links) section), so I will not repeat them, I will just put some short summary here.
+There are a lot of interesting posts on the internet about how it's work (see the [Links](#links) section), so I will not repeat them, I will just put some short summary here.

 `gettimeofday` allows you to get time in microseconds.
 Thus, `1us` is the minimal possible resolution.
 The actual resolution depends on linux version and hardware, but nowadays `1us` is also your actual resolution (this is not guaranteed).
 Internally it's usually based on a high-precision hardware timer and use [vsyscall/vDSO](https://lwn.net/Articles/446528/) to reduce latency (you can find some asm code [here](http://stackoverflow.com/a/7269039/184842)).